babooppa6/gameminer-autojoin/README.md

 # gameminer-autojoin

-A userscript to autojoin giveaways on gameminer

-**You can now find this extension at the chrome web store** https://chrome.google.com/webstore/detail/gameminernet-autojoin-bot/ehnlgmgdeiniedehbamagbfbljmhekdm
+**Get this extension at the chrome web store** https://chrome.google.com/webstore/detail/gameminernet-autojoin-bot/ehnlgmgdeiniedehbamagbfbljmhekdm

-Or install it as userscript: https://raw.githubusercontent.com/Tackyou/gameminer-autojoin/master/gameminer.user.js
+New updates are only applied to the extension at chrome web store.
+Sorry for Firefox and Opera users, will make a port for those browsers if I find time.

-If you have any suggestions just leave a feedback at chrome web store or contact me.
-Skype & Steam name are same as on Github.
+If you have any suggestions just leave a feedback at chrome web store.

+Source of the extensions will be added to this repo soon.
+Userscript version discontinued.